 Gateway I: Admission to Licensure Program

-All Ohio Wesleyan students are eligible to take the introductory courses: EDUC 110 – Role of the School or EDUC 115 – Teaching for Equity and Social Justice (depending on licensure program) and EDUC 251 – Psychological Foundations of Education.
+All Ohio Wesleyan students are eligible to take the introductory courses: EDUC 110 – Role of the School or EDUC 105 – Introduction to Early Childhood Education, and/or EDUC 115 – Teaching for Equity and Social Justice (depending on licensure program), and EDUC 251 – Psychological Foundations of Education.
 However, to enter into a specific licensure program and continue taking courses within the Education Department, candidates must formally apply for admission to their licensure program.
 During the introductory courses, the department faculty observe candidates’ intellectual capacity, communication and interpersonal skills, dispositions toward the profession, commitment, and ability to adjust to the role of educator in various educational settings.
 Each candidate’s application to the program is reviewed and evaluated based on the candidate’s overall education record, field experience evaluations from EDUC 110 or 105 and EDUC 251, dispositional assessment, recommendations from arts and science faculty members, and written application essays.

 The following summarizes requirements for admission to the Unit: